Crowdfunding to reward whistleblowers

 Two other notable whistleblowers - ex-UBS banker Bradley Birkenfeld and Rudolf Elmer, who worked for Julius Bär’s Cayman Islands subsidiary - faced different experiences after drawing attention to shady banking activities.

 Birkenfeld received a $104 million reward from the United States authorities after helping to bring down Swiss banking secrecy.
-He also served a 40-month US prison term for failing to reveal all he knew to investigators.
+He also served a 30-month US prison term for failing to reveal all he knew to investigators.

 In an emailed response to swissinfo.ch, Birkenfeld called Trutheum “a natural and expected reaction” from the Swiss public.
 “The most effective way to truly expose corruption is to incentivise those people with insider information to come forward with their information,” he said.